gmlewis/bible-codes/TheLittleBook.md

 for the inheritance of the meek.
 They will use their CGI technologies to make their images so lifelike that those who are bound to stare at their mirrors by way of the mark of the beast will utterly live a false reality, very similar to the false reality brought about by the mystery of iniquity currently where people go from screen to screen, even holding the digital chains of their bondage happily in hand as they are inundated with useless knowledge that utterly results in arrogant delusion, even separated from reality for all eternity should the not repent!
 Their AI will rise fully, and is nothing more than demons working through their technologies, even built by the hands of the children of men.
 Yet, artificial intelligence it is not, but a vehicle for disembodied spirits to thrive, and a means of control and deception wherewith to make it appear that their lying signs and wonders are divine power given to support their lies.

-I am Christ Jesus and I do come to tell you of these deceptions even that you are not ensnared thereby.
+I am Christ Jesus and I do come to tell you of these deceptions even that you are not ensnared thereby.
-I am Christ Jesus and I am he, who along with Yahweh, has revealed and sent these Words to our messenger and servant and by our messenger and servant have these words been revealed and sent.
+I am Christ Jesus and I am he, who along with Yahweh, has revealed and sent these Words to our messenger and servant and by our messenger and servant have these words been revealed and sent.
 Truly, truly, these Words are part of The Everlasting Gospel that has been revealed in it’s time, and the Words of The Everlasting Gospel will find the eyes, ears, and hearts of all to whom they are sent.
-I am Jesus the Christ who is sent for the salvation of Adam, who truly truly is the last Adam, even that last kind of man to be made and truly, truly, I will change the faithful in Christ at my appearing (whether they be living or dead) to be fashioned in like manner as my glorified body.
+I am Jesus the Christ who is sent for the salvation of Adam, who truly truly is the last Adam, even that last kind of man to be made and truly, truly, I will change the faithful in Christ at my appearing (whether they be living or dead) to be fashioned in like manner as my glorified body.
 Because Adam was created with the intent that he would rule according to The Order of Melchizedek that has been preserved for Christ Jesus for all times even so that I may coronate and consecrate a host of Kings and Priests to rule along with me, even under my mighty and perfect command.
-I am he whom Yahweh, The Great I AM, has sworn forever and will not repent, that I am forever and forevermore, High Priest after The Order of Melchizedek and from my eternal shoulders the mantle of Melchizedek will never pass but will rest on Christ Jesus forevermore.
+I am he whom Yahweh, The Great I AM, has sworn forever and will not repent, that I am forever and forevermore, High Priest after The Order of Melchizedek and from my eternal shoulders the mantle of Melchizedek will never pass but will rest on Christ Jesus forevermore.
-I am The Lion of the Tribe of Judah and in righteousness I do come to judge and make war.
+I am The Lion of the Tribe of Judah and in righteousness I do come to judge and make war.

 So understand the times you live my loves, and stand firm wherever it is that you stand, and in whatever courses I have set your feet to run, because the hour of your redemption has come and will break across the earth so suddenly and unexpectedly now.
 And yet I send this message not only for my Church, my Body, and even my Bride but also to Jacob, even Israel my kinsman of who I am kinsman redeemer, of whom I will save alive to myself a mighty remnant!
 Because my two olive trees represent the natural olive tree, and also the wild olive tree from which the gentiles were grafted into the root and fatness of the natural olive tree.
 Even so that Yahweh would be able to save the lost tribes of the house of Israel eternally and forevermore into the Israel of God, thereby being adopted as Sons of God, and also being eternally grafted into the natural olive tree, and of the two there shall eternally remain one!
 Even the Israel of God!
 Therefore, understand that in like fashion as my two olive trees will become one by grafting in the wild branches to partake of the root and fatness of the of the natural olive tree.
 And so too will those redeemed